Algorithmically random sequence: Interpretations of the definitions

+An effective measure 0 set can be interpreted as a Turing machine that is able to tell, given an infinite binary string, whether the string looks random at levels of statistical significance.
+The set is the intersection of shrinking sets $U_1 \supset U_2 \supset U_3 \supset \cdots$, and since each set $U_n$ is specified by an enumerable sequence of prefixes, given any infinite binary string, if it is in $U_n$, then the Turing machine can decide in finite time that the string does fall inside $U_n$.
+Therefore, it can "reject the hypothesis that the string is random at significance level $2^{-n}$".
+If the Turing machine can reject the hypothesis at all significance levels, then the string is not random.
+A random string is one that, for each Turing-computable test of randomness, manages to remain forever un-rejected at some significance level.

 The martingale characterization conveys the intuition that no effective procedure should be able to make money betting against a random sequence.
 A martingale d is a betting strategy. d reads a finite string w and bets money on the next bit.
 It bets some fraction of its money that the next bit will be 0, and then remainder of its money that the next bit will be 1. d doubles the money it placed on the bit that actually occurred, and it loses the rest. d(w) is the amount of money it has after seeing the string w.
 Since the bet placed after seeing the string w can be calculated from the values d(w), d(w0), and d(w1), calculating the amount of money it has is equivalent to calculating the bet.
 The martingale characterization says that no betting strategy implementable by any computer (even in the weak sense of constructive strategies, which are not necessarily computable) can make money betting on a random sequence.